 The catchall name for an infection of the breast tissue is mastitis.
 If you're breastfeeding, it's called lactation or puerperal mastitis.
 If you're not, it's called periductal mastitis.
 Mastitis can make you feel like you have the flu, but it can be cured a lot quicker.

 Mastitis is a common condition in women who breastfeed.
 As many as 1 in 10 breastfeeding women in the U.S. get it.
 It's caused by a backup of milk in the milk ducts.
 This happens when your baby isn't sucking or attaching properly, or favors one breast over the other.
 Mastitis can also happen if you don't feed or pump regularly.
+It is more common in the first three months of lactation.

 Breastfeeding women aren't the only ones who get mastitis.
 If you're not breastfeeding, a cracked nipple or nipple piercing can cause the breast infection.
 Both allow bacteria to get into the milk ducts.
 This is especially common in women who smoke.